PDillis/GANzoo/README.md

 previous work, it will be duly credited.

-For now, this project will be developed using [`PyTorch`](https://pytorch.org/), but if possible/if I have both time and patience, I will expand it to other frameworks such as `Keras`/`TensorFlow 2.0`, `Julia`, etc. (this is my way of saying I will accept pull requests for anyone interested in contributing).
+For now, this project will be developed using [`PyTorch`](https://pytorch.org/), but if possible/I have both time and patience, I will expand it to other frameworks such as `Keras`/`TensorFlow 2.0`, `Julia`, etc. (this is my way of saying I will accept pull requests for anyone interested in contributing).